Hocks Noise Brakers®

 Under noisy conditions, complaints of nystagmus (rapid involuntary side-to-side eye movements), vertigo (dizziness), and balance problems have been reported.

-Noise is a contributor to adverse health influences.
-Numerous conditions have been attributed to noise exposure, such as: nausea, headaches, insomnia, loss of appetite and other ailments.
+Numerous conditions have been attributed to noise exposure, such as: nausea, headaches, insomnia, irritability, fatigue, loss of appetite and other ailments.

 Copyright 2010 Hocks Noise Brakers®.
 All rights reserved.